neteasefans/multidemand-multidimensional-knapsack-problem/README.md

 q.zhou$ ./main_exe ./input_file seed

 (where input_file is the instance name, and seed is the given random seed, such as 1, 2, ... times)

+## Materials
+This repository includes the following materials:

+--Benchmark instances used in our paper (See the file named instance_MDMKP and instance_MKP).
+--Source codes of the proposed PRTS (See the source codes directory for the details.)
+--Detailed computational results and parameter analysis (See the detailed results directory for the details.)
+--Best solutions found in the experiments (See the certificate file for the details.)
+Note: The contents and formats of the files are demonstrated in the ReadMe file of corresponding subdirectory.

 Reference papers to the multidemand multidimensional knapsack problem (MDMKP):